opentap/opentap/doc/Developer Guide/Getting Started in Visual Studio/Readme.md

  Getting Started in Visual Studio
 ================================

-TAP plugin development begins with the **Keysight TAP Plugin** template, a Visual Studio extension installed with the TAP SDK.
+OpenTAP plugin development begins with the **OpenTAP Plugin** template, a Visual Studio extension installed with the Keysight OpenTAP SDK.
 This template:

--	Contains TAP plugin classes and gives you a head start to plugin development by setting up the project and providing code skeletons.
+-	Contains OpenTAP plugin classes and gives you a head start to plugin development by setting up the project and providing code skeletons.
--	Copies the project's output to the location specified by the TAP_PATH environment variable, which enables TAP to load the plugins during development.
+-	Copies the project's output to the location specified by the TAP_PATH environment variable, which enables OpenTAP to load the plugins during development.

 ## View the Visual Studio Example Projects
-Before you create your own project, look at the projects and files in **`TAP_PATH\SDK Examples`**.
+Before you create your own project, look at the projects and files in **`TAP_PATH\Packages\SDK\Examples`**.
 This folder provides code for example DUT, instrument and test step plugins.
-First-time TAP developers should browse and build the projects, then use the TAP GUI to view the example DUTs, instruments and test steps.
+First-time TAP developers should browse and build the projects, then use the OpenTAP GUI to view the example DUTs, instruments and test steps.

 SDK Examples contains the following: